akazukin5151/metroani/README.md

 2. `cd metroani`
 3. `pip install -r requirements.txt`
 4. (Optional: install `gifsicle` to compress gifs)
-5. Start by running `examples/webm.py` and adjusting `settings/gif.json`
+5. Start by running `python examples/webm.py` and adjusting `settings/gif.json`
 6. Read the settings documentation in `settings/README.md`

 Notes:

-- Running `python metroani/metroani.py` will create a video using development/debugging settings (which should be avoided).
+- Running `python main.py` will create a video using development/debugging settings (which should be avoided).
 Best to experiment `examples/webm.py` and `settings/gif.json`.
 See `settings/README.md`
 - Python 3.9 was used to develop the script, but Python 3.7 (or later) should be fine (as long as it supports `from __future__ import annotations`).

 # Usage